Sunday, February 24, 2019

 • The New Testament Does Not Speak Of Holy Days Of Obligation:

--While the Jewish people of the Old Testament participated in obligatory religious celebrations such as Pentecost, the Passover, and the Feast of Unleavened Bread (Leviticus 23), there are no such stipulations in the New Testament for Christians.
-There are no listings of, examples of, or any implicit or explicit commandments for a church hierarchy mandating special days of observance dedicated to specific people, events, or for a designated purpose found in the New Testament.
+-While the Jews participated in obligatory religious celebrations such as Pentecost, the Passover, and the Feast of Unleavened Bread (Leviticus 23), there are no such stipulations in the New Testament for Christians.
+There are no listings of, examples of, or any implicit or explicit commandments for special days of observance dedicated to specific people, events, or for a designated purpose.
 If Jesus Christ intended for us to follow a universally binding liturgical calendar, then it is strange that the authors of the New Testament nowhere wrote down such instructions.
 Christ was the fulfillment of the Old Covenant celebrations.
 The ministerial priesthood, animal sacrifices, dietary regulations, and other aspects of the Mosaic Law were only "shadows" of the greater things to come (Hebrews 10:1).
 These things all pointed to His work on the cross.

-• The Roman Catholic Church Goes Even Further By Making The Observance Of Specific Holy Days Of Obligation A Requirement For Salvation:
+• The Roman Catholic Church Adds Insult To Injury By Making The Observance Of Specific Holy Days Of Obligation A Requirement For Salvation:

 -The Catechism of the Catholic Church plainly says that willingly and intentionally failing to observe holy days of obligation is a mortal sin (CCC #2181).
 It is mortal sins that constitute an instantaneous loss of all saving grace (CCC #1861).
-However, nowhere in the New Testament do we see people losing their salvation because they failed to observe a holiday mandated by elders in the church.
-Further, we cannot merit our justification before God by making reparation for sin.
+On the contrary, nowhere in the New Testament do we see people losing their salvation because they failed to observe holidays mandated by elders in the church.
+Additionally, we cannot merit our justification before God by making reparation for sin.
 We cannot earn our salvation by rituals and observances.
 If a person wishes to be saved, then he needs to approach God by faith (Romans 5:1; Ephesians 2:8-9).

 • Comments On The Observance Of Ash Wednesday: